Vaginal dryness – common intimate health issue in diabetic patients

 With Vagisan Moisturising Cremolum, women suffering from vaginal dryness, are getting a chance to manage this intimate problem.

-Vagisan Moisturising Cremolum is a hormone-free pessary and unique in its kind.
+Vagisan Moisturising Cremolum is a hormone-free pessary with a special composition.
+It contains not only hard fat but also emulsifiers.
 After insertion in the vagina, it absorbs vaginal fluid and forms a smooth and soothing cream just within 30 minutes.
-Providing moisture and a lasting soothing effect.
-Vaginal dryness is noticeably reduced, and the vagina feels soft and supple again.

 Hormone-free cream against vaginal dryness